142-76-14 (.642) record since 2001

 Iowa Conference women's tri-coach of the year--2012

-Former Central College standout Mike Kobylinski is entering his second year as Central’s assistant men’s soccer coach and third season as the head women’s coach.
+Former Central College standout Mike Kobylinski is entering his third year as Central’s assistant men’s soccer coach and fourth season as the head women’s coach.

 A 2003 Central grad, Kobylinski will help the men’s program with recruiting, game management and alumni relations.